rdcron/PopupManager/docs/README.md

 The `PopupPresentationMode` enum declares several modes for presenting popup views.
 The cases are:

-* .fromRect: Popup presented from the center of the label(if applicable)
+* `.fromRect`: Popup presented from the center of the label(if applicable)
-* .fromPoint: Popup presented from the tap location
+* `.fromPoint`: Popup presented from the tap location(not compatible with ad hoc popups)
-* .fromBottom: Popup presented from the bottom of the `PopupManager` enclosed area.
+* `.fromBottom`: Popup presented from the bottom of the `PopupManager` enclosed area.
-* .fromTop: Popup presented from the top of the `PopupManager` enclosed area.
+* `.fromTop`: Popup presented from the top of the `PopupManager` enclosed area.
-* .fromLeading: Popup presented from the leading edge of the `PopupManager` enclosed area.
+* `.fromLeading`: Popup presented from the leading edge of the `PopupManager` enclosed area.
-* .fromTrailing: Popup presented from the trailing edge of the `PopupManager` enclosed area.
+* `.fromTrailing`: Popup presented from the trailing edge of the `PopupManager` enclosed area.
-* .fromCenter: Popup presented from the center of the `PopupManager` enclosed area.
+* `.fromCenter`: Popup presented from the center of the `PopupManager` enclosed area.
+* `.fromProvided(point:CGPoint)`: Popup presented from a specified point.
+Can be used in conjuction with the `adHocTouchTracker` view modifier to present an ad hoc popup from a touch location.

-It's important to note that all of these presentation are realative to the `PopupManger` enclosed view.
+It's important to note that all of these presentations are realative to the `PopupManger` enclosed view.
 If the `PopupManager` takes up less that the entire screen, the presentations occur within and realative to that area.

-## **PMSlider**

-SwiftUI's built-in `Slider` does not work with this package, and after some research online this seems to be a bug in `Slider` itself. `PopupManager` intercepts all touches to track the most recent tap(partly to help in presenting ad hoc popups) before passing the touches on to the enclosed views.
-This seems to work fine for everything except `Slider`s(though more issues could still be discovered).
-Whether the problem is with `Slider` or with the package, a custom slider view `PMSlider` is included with the package. `PMSlider` was written to be as similar as possible to `Slider`, and in most cases existing slider code should work as-is by importing `PopupManager` and inserting 'PM' in front of any `Slider` declarations.

 ## **Example Project**